Buckminster Fuller: Language and neologisms

 Buckminster Fuller spoke and wrote in a unique style and said it was important to describe the world as accurately as possible.
-Fuller often created long run-on sentences and used unusual compound words (omniwell-informed, intertransformative, omni-interaccommodative, omniself-regenerative) as well as terms he himself invented.
+Fuller often created long run-on sentences and used unusual compound words (omniwell-informed, intertransformative, omni-interaccommodative, omniself-regenerative), as well as terms he himself invented.
 His style of speech was characterized by progressively rapid and breathless delivery and rambling digressions of thought, which Fuller described as "thinking out loud".
 The effect, combined with Fuller's dry voice and non-rhotic New England accent, was varyingly considered "hypnotic" or "overwhelming".

-Fuller used the word Universe without the definite or indefinite article (the or an) and always capitalized the word.
+Fuller used the word Universe without the definite or indefinite article (the or a) and always capitalized the word.
 Fuller wrote that "by Universe I mean: the aggregate of all humanity's consciously apprehended and communicated (to self or others) Experiences".

 The words "down" and "up", according to Fuller, are awkward in that they refer to a planar concept of direction inconsistent with human experience.
 The words "in" and "out" should be used instead, he argued, because they better describe an object's relation to a gravitational center, the Earth.
 "I suggest to audiences that they say, 'I'm going "outstairs" and "instairs."'
 At first that sounds strange to them; They all laugh about it.
 But if they try saying in and out for a few days in fun, they find themselves beginning to realize that they are indeed going inward and outward in respect to the center of Earth, which is our Spaceship Earth.
 And for the first time they begin to feel real 'reality.'"

-"World-around" is a term coined by Fuller to replace "worldwide".
+Fuller preferred the term "world-around" to replace "worldwide".
 The general belief in a flat Earth died out in classical antiquity, so using "wide" is an anachronism when referring to the surface of the Earth—a spheroidal surface has area and encloses a volume but has no width.
 Fuller held that unthinking use of obsolete scientific ideas detracts from and misleads intuition.
 Other neologisms collectively invented by the Fuller family, according to Allegra Fuller Snyder, are the terms "sunsight" and "sunclipse", replacing "sunrise" and "sunset" to overturn the geocentric bias of most pre-Copernican celestial mechanics.